San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- San Diego State and its opponents have gone over the current 45-point total in three of seven games (42.9%) this season.
+- San Diego State and its opponents have combined to put up more than 44.5 points in three of seven games this season.

-- The two teams combine to average 66.6 points per game, 21.6 more than the total in this contest.
+- The combined points per game average of the two teams, 66.6, is 22.1 points above Saturday's over/under.

-- This contest's total is 8.4 points above the 36.6 these two squads combine to allow per game this season.
+- The 36.6 combined points per game that these two squads have allowed this season are 7.9 fewer than the 44.5 over/under in this contest.

 San Diego State Stats and Trends

-- San Diego State has five wins against the spread in seven games this year.
+- San Diego State has five wins against the spread in seven games this season.

-- The Aztecs have covered the spread twice this season when favored by 1 point or more (in four chances).
+- This season, the Aztecs have two ATS wins in four games as a favorite of 1 point or more.

-- San Diego State's games this year have gone over the total in three out of seven opportunities (42.9%).
+- San Diego State's games this year have hit the over on three of seven set point totals (42.9%).

-- When San Diego State scores more than 20.9 points, it is 4-1 against the spread and 5-0 overall.
+- San Diego State is 4-1 against the spread and 5-0 overall in games when it records more than 20.9 points.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.